Astral Brewess 2.0 Review

 Should You Buy the Astral Brewess 2.0?

-We enjoy the Astral Brewess 2.0s for good reason: they strike a balance between versatility and utility, are comfortable, and lightweight.
+We enjoy the Astral Brewess 2.0s for a good reason: they strike a balance between versatility and utility, are comfortable, and are lightweight.
 For adamant rafters or those looking for a water shoe that can do a little more, we think the Brewess 2.0s are the move.

 What Other Women's Water Shoes Should You Consider?